vtex-apps/tax-protocol-example/docs/tax-protocol-graphql-api.md

       <td valign="top">
         Int
       </td>
-      <td>Minimum SKU quantity by cart.
+      <td>Minimum SKU quantity per cart.
 This field is mandatory and must be sent in all requests.</td>
     </tr>
     <tr>
       <td colspan="2" valign="top">